Ergodic and foliated kernel-differentiation method for linear responses of random systems: Foliated noise and perturbation

 Under single-chart foliation, this section considers the system

-The last equation just means that $X_{n+1}$ is a random variable depending on $\gamma$ and $\tZ_n$, with details to be explained in the following paragraphs.
-The notation in the first equation relates to our previous notation when $f$ is a fixed diffeomorphism and $f_\gamma = \tf \circ f$.
+Here $\tf$ depends on $\gamma$ with default value $\gamma=0$, $f$ is fixed and independent of $\gamma$.
+The last equation just means that $X_{n+1}$ is a random variable whose distribution depends on $\gamma$ and $\tZ_n$, with details to be explained in the following paragraphs.
+The notation in the first equation relates to our previous notation by $f^\gamma = \tf \circ f$.

 We assume that $X$ and $\tf$ are parallel to $F_\alpha$.
 More specifically, for any $\gamma$ in a small interval on $\R$ and any $z\in \cM$,